National releases cannabis referendum options ahead of Cabinet discussion

 • A question referring to legislation already enacted but conditional on an affirmative vote on the referendum: "Do you support legalising recreational cannabis in accordance with the [Drug Reform] Act 20XX?"
 A "yes" vote would trigger the legislation coming into effect.

-A National Party spokeswoman said the party would not release the whole Cabinet paper and would divulge its source.
+A National Party spokeswoman said the party would not release the whole Cabinet paper and would not divulge its source.

-But the party's drug reform spokeswoman Paula Bennett said only one option would give New Zealanders some certainty about what they were voting for.
-The others would mean a huge lack of information.
+The party's drug reform spokeswoman Paula Bennett said there were huge gaps in the options.

 "The Cabinet Paper is clear that smoking marijuana when you're under the age of 25 is detrimental for development of the brain, and yet it recommends that the legal age should be 20.
 The legal age seems to have been plucked out of thin air.